ekiefl/ekiefl.github.io/_posts/pooltool/2020-12-20-pooltool-alg.md

 equations]({{ site.url }}/2020/04/24/pooltool-theory/#section-iii-ball-cushion-interactions).
 After the
 collision is resolved, the ball can be safely evolved up until the next event.

+At this point, my mind was made up. **I was going to use the continuous event-based algorithm for its speed and accuracy**.

+## The algorithm, in its entirety

+The rest of this post is concerned with detailing each and every aspect of this algorithm.

-### (1) Algorithm description
+### (1) Bird's eye view

-This prescription of evolving the equations of motion up until the next event forms the basis of the continuous event-based evolution algorithm.
+The prescription of evolving the equations of motion up until the next event forms the basis of the continuous event-based evolution algorithm.
 Simply stated, the algorithm goes like this:

 <div class="extra-info" markdown="1">